zachvalenta/python-imports/README.md

-# what is this?
+# overview

-* exploration of Python's import system
+This is an exploration of Python's import system.

+Some imports are easy (stdlib, third-party package from a virtual environment), but user-defined modules can get tricky as you move beyond importing sibling modules.

 # examples

+⚠️ you don't get autocomplete from `bpython` for namespace packages (on the first import; might get it 2nd time within session due to caching)

 ## same pkg